MA Degree Requirements

 M.A.
 Requirements in Comparative Literature

 All students entering the program without an MA in comparative literature will first earn the MA degree.
+Please note the MA in Comparative Literature is NOT available as a stand-alone degree, and is ONLY achievable as part of the Ph.D. program.

 All students earning an MA in comparative literature must demonstrate superior skills in English and, as a minimum, reading ability in one additional language pertinent to their areas of interest.
 Reading ability in a language other than English may be demonstrated by examination, by successful completion of the two-semester reading knowledge sequence in the pertinent language, or by successful completion of one 400 or 500-level course that requires the student to read the texts in the original language.
 Students desiring to pursue the PhD after the MA should be mindful of the steeper language requirement of the PhD and should plan their course of study at the MA level accordingly.